-7.7 Concerns about a staff member, supply teacher, volunteer or contractor
+8.11.
+Concerns about a staff member, supply teacher, volunteer or contractor

-If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the Headteacher/Principal as soon as possible.
-If the concerns/allegations are about the Headteacher/Principal, or if the Headteacher/Principal is absent or unavailable, speak to the Chief Operating Officer or the Chief Executive Officer.

-Any concerns regarding the safeguarding practices at the school will be raised with the SLT, and the necessary whistleblowing procedures will be followed, as outlined in the Whistleblowing Policy.
-If a staff member feels unable to raise an issue with the SLT, they should access other whistleblowing channels such as the NSPCC whistleblowing helpline (0800 028 0285).
+- 8.11.1.
+If you have concerns about a member of staff (including a supply teacher, volunteer or contractor), or an allegation is made about a member of staff (including a supply teacher, volunteer or contractor) posing a risk of harm to children, speak to the Headteacher/Principal or Chief Operating Officer as soon as possible.
+If the Headteacher/Principal is the subject of the allegation/concern, or in absence of the Headteacher/Principal, you must direct your concerns to the Chief Operating Officer.
+If the COO is the subject of the concern/allegation, you must direct your concerns to the Chair of Governors. - 8.11.2.
+Any concerns regarding the safeguarding practices at the school/academy will be raised with the Senior Leadership Team (SLT), and the necessary whistleblowing procedures will be followed, as outlined in the Trust's Whistleblowing Policy.
+If a staff member feels unable to raise an issue with the SLT, they should access other whistleblowing channels such as the NSPCC whistleblowing helpline (0800 028 0285). - 8.11.3.
+Where you believe there is a conflict of interest in reporting a concern or allegation about a member of staff (including a supply teacher, volunteer or contractor) to the

-Where you believe there is a conflict of interest in reporting a concern or allegation about a member of staff (including a supply teacher, volunteer or contractor) to the Headteacher/Principal, report it directly to the local authority designated officer (LADO).
+Headteacher/Principal, staff are advised to report the concern directly to the local authority designated officer (LADO).

-All allegations against staff, supply staff, volunteers and contractors will be managed in line with the Trust's Managing Allegations of Abuse Against Staff Policy - a copy of which will be provided to, and understood by, all staff.
-The academy/school will ensure all allegations against staff, including those who are not employees of the academy/school, are dealt with appropriately and that the academy/school liaises with the relevant parties.

-When managing allegations against staff, the academy/school will recognise the distinction between allegations that meet the harms threshold and allegations that do not, also known as "low-level concerns", as defined in the Allegations of Abuse Against Staff Policy.
-Allegations that meet the harms threshold include instances where staff have:

-- Behaved in a way that has harmed a child, or may have harmed a child. - Committed or possibly committed a criminal offence against or related to a child. - Behaved towards a child in a way that indicates they may pose a risk of harm to children. - Behaved, or may have behaved, in a way that indicates they may not be suitable to work with children.

-The Headteacher/Principal will use the information collected to categorise the type of behaviour and determine any further action, in line with the HSLT Code of Conduct Policy.
-The Headteacher/Principal will be the ultimate decision-maker in respect of all low-level concerns, though they may wish to collaborate with the DSL.

-If the concern is raised via a third party, the Headteacher/Principal will collect evidence where necessary by speaking:

-- Directly to the person who raised the concern, unless it has been raised anonymously - To the individual involved and any witnesses

-To determine any further action.
+- 8.11.4.
+All allegations against staff, supply staff, volunteers and contractors will be managed in line with the Trust's Managing Allegations of Abuse Against Staff Policy a copy of which will be made available to all staff via the HLST Policies and Procedures shared Google Drive.
+The academy/school will ensure all allegations against staff, including those who are not employees of the academy/school, are dealt with appropriately and that the academy/school liaises with the relevant parties. - 8.11.5.
+When managing allegations against staff, the academy/school will recognise the distinction between allegations that meet the harms threshold and allegations that do not, also known as "low-level concerns", as defined in the Trust's Allegations of Abuse Against Staff Policy.
+Allegations that meet the harms threshold include instances where staff have: - Behaved in a way that has harmed a child, or may have harmed a child. - Committed or possibly committed a criminal offence against or related to a child. - Behaved towards a child in a way that indicates they may pose a risk of harm to children. - Behaved, or may have behaved, in a way that indicates they may not be suitable to work with children. - 8.11.6.
+The Headteacher/Principal will source advice from the Chief Operating Officer or a designated senior member of the central services team.
+The information collected to categorise the type of behaviour and determine any further action, in line with the HSLT Code of Conduct Policy.
+The Chief Operating Officer or a designated senior member of the central team will be the primary decision-maker in respect of all low-level concerns. - 8.11.7.
+If the concern is raised via a third party, the Headteacher/Principal will collect evidence where necessary by speaking: - Directly to the person who raised the concern, unless it has been raised anonymously - To the individual involved and any witnesses to determine any further action. - 8.11.8.
+Please refer to Appendix 5 for details of how to contact your Local Authority Designated Officer.

-The full Managing Allegations of Abuse Against Staff Policy can be found within the HLST Policies and Procedures Drive.

-7.8 Allegations of Abuse Made Against other Pupils
+9. Allegations of Abuse Made Against other Pupils